wp-plugins/remote-provisioning/readme.txt

 This plugin allows provisioning of blogs on a Wordpress multi-site installation from external packages and billing systems.
 It adds an API to Wordpress that allows the external system to call Wordpress to create, suspend, unsuspend and terminate blogs on a Wordpress multi-site installation.

-A commercial [WHMCS addon](http://www.zingiri.com/portal/?ccce=cart&gid=23 "WHMCS addon") is currently available for a recurring fee.
+A commercial [WHMCS addon](https://i-plugins.com/whmcs-bridge/cart/?a=add&pid=22 "WHMCS addon") is currently available for a recurring fee.
 This allows you to set up a product in WHMCS which will automatically provision Wordpress blogs for your customers.
 It works just like a WHMCS server addon.

 == Installation ==

 1. Upload the `remote-provisioning` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin on the main blog of your multi-site Wordpress installation through the 'Plugins' menu in WordPress.

-Please visit our [Zingiri](http://www.zingiri.com/plugins-and-addons/remote-provisioning/ "setup instructions") for more information and support and instructions on how to install available 3rd party addons.
+Please visit our [i-Plugins](http://i-plugins.com/wordpress-multi-site-provisioning/ "setup instructions") for more information and support and instructions on how to install available 3rd party addons.

 == Frequently Asked Questions ==

-Please visit the [Zingiri](http://forums.zingiri.com/forumdisplay.php?fid=80 "Zingiri Support Forum") for more information and support.
+Please submit a support ticket at [i-Plugins](http://i-plugins.com/whmcs-bridge/ “i-Plugins Client Zone“) for more information and support.

 == Upgrade Notice ==